 Dr. Cheperka received her Ph.D. in counseling psychology at Southern Illinois University, Carbondale.
 She is a member of the American Psychological Association, California Psychological Association and is the Diversity Chair for the Sacramento Valley Psychological Association.
 California License No. PSY25969.

 Mark Ettensohn, Psy.D.

-Dr. Ettensohn approaches treatment from a blend of mindfulness and psychoanalytic traditions and has a strong belief in the therapeutic process.
+Dr. Ettensohn approaches treatment from a blend of mindfulness and psychoanalytic traditions.
 He received his training at The Wright Institute in Berkeley, CA, where he earned his Master's and Doctorate degrees in clinical psychology.
-Dr. Ettensohn has also received advanced training in ACT.
+Dr. Ettensohn has also received advanced training in Acceptance and Commitment Therapy (ACT).
 He has experienced work in diverse treatment settings, including community clinics, university mental health, and inpatient/outpatient psychiatric care.
 In addition to his work at Sage, Dr. Ettensohn has a private practice in Sacramento where he works with adults and adolescents.

 Dr. Ettensohn sits on the board of directors for the Sacramento Valley Psychological Association (SVPA).
 In addition, he is a member of the Association for Contextual Behavioral Science (ACBS), the California Psychological Association (CPA), The American Psychological Association (APA), APA Division 39 (Psychoanalysis), and the Northern California Society for Psychoanalytic Psychology (NCSPP).
 California License No. PSY25461

 Nicole Nelson, LMFT, LPCC